Macroeconomic Data Transformations Matter: ONLINE APPENDIX - Forecasting Models in Details

+{Note: We consider individual trees with (1) a maximal depth of 5 splits and (2) where $\#Z_t/3$ features are available at each split in individual trees.
+The learning rate $\eta \in (0,1)$ and the number of boosting steps $N \in \{1, \dots, 500\}$ are obtained by Bayesian optimization with 5 fold cross-validation using MATLAB default values. } \end{footnotesize}

 {\sc \textbf{Component-wise $L_2$ boosting}.} Linear boosting algorithms are convenient methods to fit models when the number of potential predictors is large.
 Many linear models are estimated and combined iteratively using a single regressor at a time chosen so that it reduces the most the loss considered.
 We specifically follow \cite{BaiNg2009} and consider all features in $Z_t$ as separate predictors.
-We implement their method as follows:
+The algorithm is provided here.